BirdSciView/Wildlife-radio-tag-pulse-counter/README.md

 This is a small python script that detects pulses from a wildlife radio transmitter tag, Timestamps each and saves basic information about each pulse to a csv file.
 There is some limited quality control to avoid missing pulses or double counting pulses that get split by the envelope.
+Confirmed and suspected peaks are flagged in the csv file.
+Basic information (time, frequencies, csv name, sample rate, etc...) are logged in a seperate log file.
+A new csv file is made each day.
+This works with a Raspberry Pi 5 and a cheap RTLSDR Multiple frequencies can be monitored sequentially and set in the command line.